August 31st

 Meaning of the subhAShita:

-(Even) that which is inappropriate is suitable for a master, (but even) that which is approved is a misfit for the inferior.
+(Even) that which is unsuitable is suitable for a master, (but even) that which is approved is a misfit for the inferior.
 The divine nectar brought death to Rāhu, whereas poison became an adornment to Lord Shiva.

 Commentary:

 The example given by the poet is that of Rāhu and Shiva.
-Being a demon, Rāhu, stealthily sat amidst the devas(demi-Gods) and consumed the divine nectar (which bestows immortality).
-Seeing this, Lord Vishnu beheaded him.
+Being a demon, Rāhu, stealthily sat amidst the devas(demi-gods) and consumed the divine nectar (which bestows immortality).
+Seeing that he was cheating, Lord Vishnu beheaded him.
 But since he had already consumed a portion of the nectar, he lived, except with his head separated from his body!
-Hence, even the divine nectar proved disastrous for Rāhu!
-On the other hand, Lord Shiva drank the poison that came out in the process of churning the ocean (in pursuit of the divine nectar), in order to save the world of its ill effects.
-Goddess Pārvatī, His wife, held it at his neck, making him Nīlakaṇṭha (the blue-necked one).
-Even poison became an adornment for the Lord.
+Hence, even the divine nectar proved disastrous for Rāhu

 pada vigrahaH: